VenturaNotes/Knowledge/- Topics/exclusive or.md

 		- If you have 1 XOR 0, you get 1
 ### Python
 - The `^` operator represents the bitwise XOR operation in python
 	- [ ] So lets say I was comparing two values like `test1 = False` and `test2 = True`.
-How edo i return true if only one of them is true?
+How do i return true if only one of them is true?

 [1]
 You can directly use the `^` operator on booleans: